 By using our Services, you consent to the collection, transfer, analysis, transformation, storage, disclosure, and other uses of your Content, including your Personal Information, as described in this Policy.

-1. Client Data
+1. Client Content

-Tripgrid provides travel management software services on behalf of our business customers (“Clients”) to facilitate the Client’s team travel projects (the “Services”).
-We may process Personal Information that is included in the information provided by Clients (“Client Data”) in order to provide our Services to Clients.
-Tripgrid will only process Personal Information on behalf of and under the instructions of our Clients, as set out in our Client agreements, or where otherwise required by applicable laws.
-In these cases, our Clients are the data controllers of their respective Client Data, and we are the data processor for such data.
-We process Client Data in order to streamline group travel coordination.Subject to our Client agreements, we may use aggregate data and anonymized information in order to improve our Services and for research, analytics and other purposes, provided such information does not identify a particular individual.
+Tripgrid provides Services to business customers (“Clients”) to book and/or facilitate the Client’s group travel projects.
+We may process Personal Information that is included in the information provided by Clients (“Client Content”) to provide our Services to Clients.
+Client Content is a typeof User Content.
+Tripgrid will only process Personal Information on behalf of and under the instructions of our Clients, as set out in our Terms of Service, Client agreements, and/or where otherwise required by applicable laws.
+Depending on the feature of the Services used, we process Client Content to streamline group travel coordination and/or to book group air travel.Subject to our Client agreements, we may use Usage Data derived from Client Content to improve our Services and for research, analytics, and other purposes, provided such information does not identify a particular individual.

 2. Information we collect

 We collect Content from you to provide the Services.
 Some of the Content is PersonalInformation we collect directly from you or from third parties (such as a Client or a Partner), and automatically by your use of our Site, which is necessary to provide the Services.
 For example, we can’t book a flight for you unless we provide your Personal Information to the airline or travel agent.
 Other Content we collect from you is Usage Data and other Non-Personal Information.

 If you are located in the European Economic Area (EEA) or the United Kingdom, we are regulated under the General Data Protection Regulation (which applies across the EuropeanUnion) and the United Kingdom General Data Protection Regulation (which applies in the UnitedKingdom) and we are responsible as controller of that Personal Information for the purposes of those laws.